-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The introductory section and statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.